 We will do our best to print with your material, but failures do occasionally happen, especially with filaments we don't have experience with.
 We cannot refund or replace material lost to print failures.
 (Any failures using our provided material do not count against your 100g limit).

-*Default Provided Material Type (Black- up to 50g per print; Red, Blue, Gold, Silver- up to 25g per print)
+*Default Provided Material Type (Black- up to 50g per print; Red- up to 25g per print)

 Hatchbox is an excellent all-around filament, suitable for most printing needs.
 This is the filament we will use unless you specify otherwise in your request.